 Upon release of The Departure of the Soul According to the Teaching of the Orthodox Church I thought for sure the topic was closed, and all the Ecumenists, converts, and academic theologians would surely take a pause and reevaluate their error, especially in light of the endorsements of many Bishops.

 I, of course, was wrong.
 Instead, those above have enough pride to say it is those exact same Bishops who endorse the book who are wrong.
 Such is the case with Paul Ladouceur’s book review posted on the Ancient Faith blog “Orthodoxy and Heterodoxy,” entitled Orthodox Theologies of the Afterlife: Review of “The Departure of the Soul.”
-Two things are of interest here with this book review, 1.
-Ladoucer—this is not meant to be an ad hominem attack on him—is an Ecumenist and academic theologian.
-2. Ancient Faith, under whose umbrella the review is posted, also sells the book in question, which should give one pause.
+An interesting quirk here is that Ancient Faith, under whose umbrella the review is posted, also sells the book in question, which should give one pause.

 I’m not going to go through his review and dissect his errors, of which there are many, as I’m sure the more astute readers will be commenting in the comment section, giving Fr.
 Damick much to defend Ladouceur over.
 Instead, I will point my readers to a much better and honest review of the book written by Fr.
 Lawrence Farley on his Ancient Faith blog “No Other Foundation” and published on June 11th, 2017, entitled Book Review: The Departure of the Soul; also, read the comments therein.